-Displaying Client Agent Activity Logs on an OpenVMS Enterprise Option Machine
+Activity Logs on Computers Running the OpenVMS Enterprise Option

-As soon as the agent begins running on the server, BrightStor ARCserve Backup generates an activity log file named aso\$agent<nodename>.log, and stores it in the logs directory.
-A new log file - identified by sequential job number, date, and time - is created for each job and every subsequent startup of the agent.
+As soon as the agent begins running on the server, BrightStor ARCserve Backup generates an activity log file named aso\$agent\<nodename>.log, and stores it in the logs directory.
+A new log file-identified by sequential job number, date, and time- is created for each job and every subsequent startup of the agent.
 The content of each log file is determined by the level of tracing enabled on the agent.

-Deleting Client Agent Log Files
+Delete Client Agent Log Files